 Set up a caching DNS server

-Setting up a local caching DNS server is a good idea to ensure that DNS requests return quickly (especially useful if you have sites that make requests before returning the pages).
+Setting up a local caching non-forwarding DNS server is a good idea to ensure that DNS requests return quickly (especially useful if you have sites that make requests before returning the pages).
 It's also essential if you're running spam assassin because the domain black-lists (DNSBL) services operate over DNS and will often block requests made from large ISP's DNS servers.
 See Configure DNS for installation details.

 Download and install Debian or Ubuntu

 If the server has no OS then download and install Debian/Ubuntu first.
 Depending on the kind of access you have to the server and the kind of media it can accept, the following links may be of interest.